WNEU: Newscasts

-In the early 1990s, WGOT aired a New Hampshire-oriented prime time newscast at 10:00 p.m. that was anchored by current NHDOT spokesperson Bill Boynton.
-The newscast, which started in August 1991, was discontinued in June 1994; the cancellation was due to insufficient profits, overwhelming competition from the acclaimed news operation of WMUR-TV (channel 9), as well as limited interest in a New Hampshire newscast from northern Massachusetts viewers that received the station on cable.
+In the early 1990s, WGOT aired a New Hampshire-oriented prime time newscast at 10 p.m. that was anchored by current NHDOT spokesperson Bill Boynton.
+The newscast, which started in August 1991, was discontinued in June 1994; the cancellation was due to insufficient profits, as well as limited interest in a New Hampshire newscast from northern Massachusetts viewers that received the station on cable.
 WGOT would continue to air news briefs and news specials until the sale to Paxson Communications.

 On June 11, 2015, NBCUniversal announced that it would launch early evening and late newscasts for WNEU.
 The news operation shares resources with sister channel New England Cable News and operates out of NECN's studios, at the time located in Newton, Massachusetts.
-WNEU's newscasts include a live 11 p.m. newscast; competitor WUNI (channel 27) also airs a newscast at that time, but it is a rebroadcast of that station's 6 p.m. newscast.
+Unlike competitor WUNI (channel 27), which aired a repeat of its 6 p.m. newscast at 11 p.m., the 11 p.m. newscast on WNEU would be live.
 The newscasts launched on August 17, 2015.